 Once the robo-cock is switched on and his two-week erection dies down, Wardle will be able to have sex with his girlfriend, Fedra Fabian, for the first time.
 She revealed on the show that the two had been dating for nine months before she found out about his condition and she read about it in the newspaper.
 "I didn't know how to react to it," she said.

-For a man who is about to finally lose his virginity after four decades, you would think Wardle would be a peaceful guy, but he's already started a feud another dude who also has a pneumatic dick.
+For a man who is about to finally lose his virginity after four decades you would think Wardle would be a peaceful guy, but he's already started a feud another guy who also has a pneumatic dick.
 Wardle had some harsh words for Abad, who lost his virginity to a famous sex worker and said recently that he wants to date a sex robot.